1. Unified Workflow for Structural Assessment Across Hazards and Typologies (2021-2023)

 Researchers: Jaehoon Jung, Mohammad S. Alam, Barbara G. Simpson, Andre R. Barbosa, Oregon State University; Nishant Paruleker, Bureau of Environmental Science, City of Portland, Oregon.

 The project objective is to develop a framework for probabilistic seismic damage, loss, and restoration modeling of wastewater systems incorporating all relevant sources of uncertainty (e.g. model parameter uncertainty, model class uncertainty) and correlation (e.g. material correlation, spatial correlation of pipe damage) as opposed to traditional assessment studies that rely on median fragility of pipes and no consideration for correlation in pipe damage.
-The proposed framework will be implemented in a WebGIS-based tool using the backbone system of wastewater network of City of Portland, OR as a case study under multiple Cascadia Subduction Zone (CSZ) earthquakes and local Portland Hills fault event.
+The proposed framework was applied to a case study wastewater backbone system of the City of Portland, OR under multiple Cascadia Subduction Zone (CSZ) earthquakes and local M 6.8 Portland Hills fault earthquake scenario.
+A WebGIS-based Pipeline Damage Estimation Tool was also developed as a part of the project to estimate seismic damage assessment of pipes under ground shaking and ground deformation hazard.

 Researchers: Mohammad S. Alam, Barbara G. Simpson, and Andre R. Barbosa, Oregon State University